lextudio/sharpsnmp_docs/pro/tutorials/compiler-trial-guide.rst

 Background
 ----------
-The Trial Edition can be requested `here <http://sharpsnmp.com/Home/Send>`_ , and is packaged up with #SNMP Library 8.5 and the latest SharpSnmpPro.Mib.
+The Trial version can be requested `here <http://sharpsnmp.com/Home/Send>`_ , and is packaged up with #SNMP Library 8.5 and the latest SharpSnmpPro.Mib.

 Evaluation Steps
 ----------------